After 3-Day Strike, University Of California's Service Workers Vow To Keep Fighting

 "For their commitment to public service, they deserve the respect of fair wages and fair treatment," Saunders said in a statement Tuesday.
 "Instead, they are held down by a system of entrenched inequality that's driven by outsourcing, with women and workers of color paid substantially less than their white male peers, and a disproportionate share of pay increases going to the wealthiest university officials."

 Claire Doan, spokesperson for the University of California, sees the matter differently.
 She says that the service workers already have good health care benefits, paying on average about $20 a month, and their demands for a 6 percent annual raise can't be justified to taxpayers.
-The university system recently lowered its annual raise for service workers to 2 percent.
+The university first offered a 3 percent raise and when the union didn't agree, the university gave the workers 2 percent.

 "All they've done is hurt care for our patients and our students," Doan said.

-Note: A previous version of this story incorrectly referred to the university lowering an annual raise for the service workers.
-The university instituted a 2 percent raise after the union rejected the initial 3 percent offer.